• About

 Startup Procedures

-• Verify feed chute is pointed in the correct direction and is unobstructed.
+• Verify the feed chute is pointed in the correct direction and is unobstructed.

-• Position chipper for unobstructed access to debris (do not place debris in walking path in front of chipper)
+• Position the chipper for unobstructed access to debris (do not place debris in the walking path in front of the chipper)

-• Hold starter safety switch and tum key to start
+• Hold the starter safety switch and the tum key to start

 • Engage clutch below 10,000 rpm